The New Newsletter: A Traditional Tool for an Evolving Market

 At the same time, we are not suggesting that there is no place for digital communications.
 E-letters or promotions can and should be sent more frequently than a printed newsletter, offer one-click access to additional content on your website, and can link to videos or downloadable documents.
 Each article in these digital newsletters is often shorter than it would have been in print, reflecting the decreased attention span of the online consumer.
 PriMedia’s mailZOOM! is a cost-effective program that enables companies to send professionally written email newsletters and marketing materials on a regular schedule.

 Many of our clients combine the two communications strategies.
-Expansive print newsletters are mailed in fall and spring, with digital e-letters disseminated at other times throughout the year.
+Expansive print newsletters are mailed in a few times a year, with digital e-letters disseminated monthly.
 The print editions promote digital services and email subscriptions for customers or companies without an online account portal.
 The e-letters often offer online-only promotions and discounts.
 Both enhance the company’s positioning as a trustworthy, reliable and knowledgeable energy partner.

-We see the apparent irony of promoting print newsletters in this digital e-letter.
-But that simply proves the value of both channels, as you can also see in a related article published in Oil & Energy Magazine.
+We see the apparent irony of promoting print newsletters in this digital format.
+But that simply proves the value of both channels.
 If you are looking to strengthen your customer relationships, talk to PriMedia about a newsletter strategy that works for your company.